pritom169/KTR-UniBam/Lecture-2/exam-questions.md

 to be retransmitted, it can delay all subsequent responses, even if they are ready.

-19. **Explain Multiplexing and Demultiplexing with SPDY in HTTP 2.0.
-How HTTP 2.0 mitigates HOL blocking?**
+### 15. Explain Multiplexing and Demultiplexing with SPDY in HTTP 2.0.
+How HTTP 2.0 mitigates HOL blocking?
 - HTTP/2, which was inspired by Google’s SPDY protocol, introduced several improvements over HTTP/1.1 to enhance web performance.
 One of the key features of HTTP/2 is multiplexing, which allows multiple requests and